encelo/nCine_14Years_Presentation/slides.md

 ## 🔮 Future Work

 - Finish _incomplete_ tasks:
-  - Complete the job system, then parallelize engine parts with Data Oriented Design
+  - ~~Finalize then test the CrashPad integration~~
-  - Test and finalize the CrashPad integration
+  - ~~Complete the job system~~, then parallelize engine parts with Data Oriented Design
 - Support more _technologies_:
   - Add a unified graphics layer supporting OpenGL, Vulkan, Metal, and WebGPU backends
   - Switch to SDL3 as the new default desktop backend